This Old House calls it one of the Best Places for an old house —

 Downtown Goldsboro’s award-winning revitalization effort is part of a 10-year city plan.
 Several historic properties are being lovingly restored, some well on their way to being finished.
 With potential incentives including down-payment assistance, grants for small-business owners, façade improvement grants and historic preservation tax credits, the area is primed for revitalization success.

-Preservation NC is an active partner with the City of Goldsboro in the revitalization of the residential historic district near downtown.
-Over the last decade, PNC has helped save twenty vacant historic houses on the edge of the commercial downtown.
+Preservation North Carolina partnered with the City of Goldsboro in the revitalization of the residential historic district near downtown.
+Over the last decade, PNC helped save twenty vacant historic houses on the edge of the commercial downtown.

 Goldsboro is on its way to being more dynamic and connected.
 Historic Union Station will become a hub on the rail line connecting Raleigh to the coast.